DanielCdOliveira/projeto9-cineflex/README.md

 - Success
     - [x] Implement layout as provided, displaying order placed data
     - [x] When clicking on "Home" the user must return to the initial route ("/"), with the order zeroed

+## Bonus

+- Buyer information by seat
+     - [x] Make the buyer's Name and CPF fields no longer a single field to be fields for each selected seat.
+That is, each selected seat will have its own Name and CPF
+     - [x] As the person selects seats, the fields must be displayed below in the amount consistent with the selected seats

 ## Usage